PlayForm/Compress/README.md

 The utility should now automatically compress all your CSS, HTML and JavaScript files in the `dist` folder.

-The following image file types will also be compressed.
+The following image file types will also be compressed:

 -   avci
 -   avcs